aknackiron/testdroid-documentation/appium/examples/python-client-side-example/index.md

 title: Python Client Side Example
 ---

-Testdroid can be used to run Appium tests against real devices to test native Android or iOS applications, hybrid (Android & iOS) or for web testing (Safari on iOS and Chrome on Android).
+Bitbar Testing can be used to run Appium tests against real devices to test native Android or iOS applications, hybrid (Android & iOS) or for web testing (Safari on iOS and Chrome on Android).

-You'll find here all steps you need to start running your mobile tests against real devices in Testdroid Cloud.
-Before continuing with running with these scripts you should register with [Testdroid service](https://cloud.testdroid.com/).
+You'll find here all steps you need to start running your mobile tests against real devices in Bitbar Testing.
+Before continuing with running with these scripts you should register with [Bitbar Testing service](https://cloud.testdroid.com/).

 For more detailed guides on Appium please refer to their excellent [documentation